Reinforcement Learning in Modern Biostatistics: Constructing Optimal Adaptive Interventions: A Survey of RL Methods for Adaptive Interventions

-\paragraph*{V-learning.} The GGQ approach based on \eqref{GGQ} involves a non-smooth max operator that makes estimation difficult without large amounts of data~\citep{laber2014interactive, linn2017interactive}, and, depending directly on $\hat{\theta}^*$, it requires modeling the transition probabilities.
-Motivated by a mHealth application, where policy estimation is continuously updated in real time as data accumulate (starting with small sample sizes), an alternative method, which directly maximizes estimated values over a class of policies, was proposed in \cite{luckett2020estimating}.

-Under the same time-homogeneous MDP assumption, and provided interchange of the sum and integration is justified, the value function is given by:
+\paragraph*{V-learning.} The greedy gradient Q-learning approach based on Eq.~\eqref{GGQ} involves a nonsmooth max operator that makes estimation difficult without large amounts of data~\citep{laber2014interactive, linn2017interactive}.
+Motivated by an mHealth application, where policy estimation is continuously updated in real time as data accumulate (starting with small sample sizes), an alternative method is proposed in~\cite{luckett2020estimating}.
+Under the same time-homogeneous MDP assumption, provided that interchange of the sum and integration is justified, the authors consider the value function

-and, for any function $\psi$ defined on the state space $\mathcal{X}_t$, it satisfies an importance-weighted variant of the Bellman optimality \citep{sutton18_rl} given by:
+and follow a direct approach to directly maximize estimated values over a prespecified class of policies.
+In light of the Bellman equation in Eq.~\eqref{eq: bellman}, it follows that, for any function $f$ defined on the state space $\mathcal{X}_t$, the following importance-weighted variant is satisfied: